 What to Look for in CBD Lab Reports

 The rapidly expanding cannabidiol (CBD) industry and the lack of regulations surrounding the sales of such products has flooded the market with low-quality CBD products sourced abroad or from biomass facilities.
 At present, several brands are exaggerating or being untruthful about the concentration of CBD in their products, and so, it is extremely important to research CBD companies and their products before purchasing to ensure your safety and health is preserved.
-For instance, certain CBD companies within the UK have been found to label their CBD products with a quality stamp despite the product being contaminated with harmful substances.
+For instance, certain UK CBD companies have been found to label their CBD products with a quality stamp despite the product being contaminated with harmful substances.

 Nowadays, third-party laboratory testing has become industry-standard for quality CBD and trustworthy companies.
 The reports produced by these third-parties state the contents of the CBD oil being sold; providing peace of mind and informing customers that the CBD product contains no harmful ingredients.
 To ensure there is no conflict of interest, these labs are independent and do not profit from the companies sales of the CBD product, thus, providing assurance to customers that the lab report is accurate and reliable.
 The following article will discuss the various elements of a lab report that are important to note when researching new CBD products.